Listening to Organizational Decline: How Ignorance Isn’t Bliss

 - What is the best way to handle office gossip?

 - Encourage open transmission and transparency.
-Ensure employees have access to necessary information and encourage a policy of tackling issues directly rather than gossiping.
+Make sure employees have access to necessary information and encourage a policy of addressing issues directly rather than gossiping.

 - How can HR address office drama?